Homemade Recipe for Sushi: Seared Salmon Roll 8pc (Avocado and Cucumber inside)

 Updated: Jul 27

 Rolling: 5 minutes

-I am sure this recipe will make much more sense after your first attempt.
+This recipe will make much more sense after your initial attempt.

 INGREDIENTS (for one roll):

 (How to spread rice for Inside Out Rolls, Step 2 - 12)

 Wipe the cutting board with a wet towel to moisten.

 Place half sheet nori horizontally, rough side facing up.

 Grab sushi rice, tennis ball size, approximately 200g.

 Place the sushi rice on the top left corner, shaping it like a potato.